wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.1.1 =
+* API fix for handling the "orderBy" parameter more robust.

 = 1.1.0 =
 * Added optional parameter 'exact' which allows you to search for an exact phrase.
 It basically equals a search on YouTube with quotation marks around your search terms.